 While these methods have discovered exciting results, there are important limitations that we address in the current study.

 A severe limitation is that a vQTL scan is suitable only for quantitative traits such as blood pressure and BMI and cannot handle binary case/control outcomes such as type 2 diabetes (T2D) and cardiovascular disease (CVD).
 DLM and DGLM essentially model the heteroscedasticity of phenotype variance across allele carriage.
 DLM was developed based on the proposition that heteroscedasticity relies on the assumption of the homogeneity of variances within the genotype, which may not occur if variances are proportional to means [19].
-This assumption is violated for binary phenotypes since the relationship between the mean and variance v for individuals carrying a particular allele count is v = 2µ (1 - µ).
+This assumption is violated for binary phenotypes since the relationship between the mean µ and variance v for individuals carrying a particular allele count is v = 2µ (1 - µ).
 In other words, the mean and variance for individuals in each genotype group are mutually predictive.
 As a result, the statistics (i.e., p-values) of stage-1 and stage-2 models in a DLM are highly collinear.
 Hence, a significant QTL is also a significant vQTL, regardless of the GxE, which leads to out-of-control type 1 errors regarding binary phenotypes.
 Simply replacing DLM with DGLM/HDGLM does not resolve this issue despite the supposed ability of generalized linear models to accommodate non-Gaussian phenotypes.
 Figure 2 illustrates the above issues.

-From the results of simulation studies, Huanwei et al. and Andrew et al. advised against attempting a vQTL scan on binary phenotypes.
+From the results of simulation studies, Huanwei et al. [19] and Andrew et al. [17] advised against attempting a vQTL scan on binary phenotypes.
 Some studies have suggested using surrogates, assuming that significant vQTLs of a quantitative mediator are likely GxE candidates of a downstream binary phenotype.
 For example, significant GxE interactions for type 2 diabetes would likely be found among vQTLs of BMI [19].
 The use of surrogate vQTL has not been widely explored, and we report the evaluation of such a strategy later in the paper.
 Additionally, as discussed in detail in the methods section, DLM lacks power with small marginal environment effects, even in the substantial presence of GxEs.
 In other words, a vQTL scan is incapable of detecting a pure GxE.